 - a) The ECU/Dashboard/Harness must be the Supersport 300 Control Electronic System.
-The sole official supplier of the Control Electronics System is Solo Engineering. www.soloengineering.com, sales@solengineering.com as documented in the eligible parts list. - b) The software and firmware used must be from the Eligible Parts for Competition List 2021. - c) The ECU must have the "FIM Settings" section up to date at all times it is the teams responsibility to ensure that this is done. - d) Optional equipment sold by the motorcycle Manufacturer for the homologated model is considered not homologated with the bike and must follow the requirements for eligible electronics/data loggers. - e) At any time during an event the Technical Director has the right to make a team substitute their ECU with an FIM sample.
+The sole official supplier of the Control Electronics System is Solo Engineering. www.soloengineering.com, sales@solengineering.com as documented in the eligible parts list. - b) The software and firmware used must be from the Eligible Parts for Competition List. - c) The ECU must have the "FIM Settings" section up to date at all times it is the teams responsibility to ensure that this is done. - d) Optional equipment sold by the motorcycle Manufacturer for the homologated model is considered not homologated with the bike and must follow the requirements for eligible electronics/data loggers. - e) At any time during an event the FIM SBK Technical Director has the right to make a team substitute their ECU with an FIM sample.

+- f) The compulsory DWO 2-way RF system must be fitted as detailed (separately) at all times.
+It is the teams' responsibility to ensure that the unit achieves good connection to race control (including GPS and RF aerials fitment).

+- g) During an event the FIM SBK Technical Director or his appointed deputy has the right to read and save the teams calibration file, it will not be shared except for conformity checks with control electronics system partners, but may be used in Dyno tests.

-- f) Sensors may not be replaced, modified or substituted unless noted and the allowed OEM ECU sensors/channels are:
+- h) Sensors may not be replaced, modified or substituted unless noted and the allowed OEM ECU sensors/channels are:

 - i) Throttle position Sensor(s)

-- ii) Grip position sensor see Eligible Parts for Competition List 2021 for substitutions
+- ii) Grip position sensor see Eligible Parts for Competition List for substitutions

 - iii) Map sensor, Map Sync (pressure sensor on the intake port used to synchronize the engine during the start)

 - iv) Airbox Pressure

 - v) Engine pick-ups (Cam, crank)

 - vi) Twist grip position

 - vii) Front Speed (from ABS sensor)

 - viii) Rear Speed (from ABS sensor)

 - ix) Gearbox output shaft speed

 - x) Gear position

 - xi) Barometric air pressure

 - xii) Water temperature

 - xiii) Air temperature

 - xiv) Oil Pressure Switch

 - xv) Tip-Over Switch (Internal to ECU)